IRMP-org/IRMP/README.md

 # Timer usage
 The IRMP **receive** library works by polling the input pin at a rate of 10 to 20 kHz.
 Default is 15 kHz.<br/>
 The IRMP **send** library works by bit banging the output pin at a frequency of 38 kHz.
 This **avoids blocking waits** and allows to choose an **arbitrary pin**, you are not restricted to pin 3 or 11.
 Send Interrupts require 50% CPU time.<br/>
+The **tone() library is still available**.
+You can use it alternating with IR receive and send, see [ReceiveAndSend example](https://github.com/ukw100/IRMP/blob/master/examples/ReceiveAndSend/ReceiveAndSend.ino).

 **Some protocols can be received by just using interrupts from the input pin** instead of polling by defining `IRMP_ENABLE_PIN_CHANGE_INTERRUPT`.
 In this case **no timer is needed**.
 See [Interrupt example](https://github.com/ukw100/IRMP/blob/master/examples/Interrupt/Interrupt.ino).<br/>